*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 This topic is huge, I know.

-I hope my past experiences as a student of two universities and a course assistant working at a university, will help you better understand the Finnish education culture.
+I hope my past experiences as a student at two universities and a course assistant working at a university will help you better understand Finnish education culture.

 This is a long post, so grab your favorite beverage and let’s dive in!